 Teachings of Rebbe Menachem Mendel Schneerson

-[This scholarly thesis by Max Ariel Kohanzad, originally posted at www.xlubi.com/x5pnewtora.htm (now at Kohanzad's www.atzmus.com website), crucially reveals the amazingly nondual, radical spirituality to be found in the deepest, "secret" teachings of the late Rabbi Menachem Mendel Schneerson (1902-94), the hugely acclaimed leader of the Habad or Lubavitch lineage of Hasidic Jewish mysticism, the largest group of Hasidim in the world.
+[This scholarly thesis, sent to me by Max Ariel Kohanzad, originally posted at www.xlubi.com/x5pnewtora.htm (now at Kohanzad's www.atzmus.com website), crucially reveals the amazingly nondual, radical spirituality to be found in the deepest, "secret" teachings of the late Rabbi Menachem Mendel Schneerson (1902-94).
+The Rebbe was hugely acclaimed as the leader of the Habad (Chabad) or Lubavitch lineage of Hasidic Jewish mysticism, the largest group of Hasidim in the world.
 Other highly recommended articles on the Rebbe and his teaching by Kohanzad are posted at his www.atzmus.com website.
 I regard this particular thesis as so important that I include it here at www.enlightened-spirituality.org with special emphasis given in italics.]

 Atzmuss and the Status of the Torah in the Messianic Era: On a New Torah.
 Rabbi Menachem Mendel Schneerson’s (1902-1994) Mystical Theology